AdorableRedPanda/di-react-redux/README.md

   separately.
 * By analyzing the abstraction level used in components, it's easier to understand whether they are related or not.

-The diagram of relations doesn't require any comments - we can see two separated modules now/
+The diagram of relations doesn't require any comments
 ![react app relations diagram](img/after_relations.png)

+In conclusion - following SOLID principles, using Context, and avoiding using store instance in every component, your codebase will become more manageable, reusable, and scalable.

+While some developers may find the topics covered in this article to be obvious, I hope that others will find them useful.